fooltowise/NeroNotes/Nero's Notes/What constitutes a Structurally Advantaged Business Model.md

 Leverage, in the broadest sense, is fundamental to building anything of scale.
 All great business models employ some form of leverage, with scaled distribution (either physical e.g., Coke, or digital e.g., [[Microsoft]]) being especially powerful.
 There is however a small cohort of business that derive strength from their liabilities, i.e., from the way in which they are funded.

-Insurance float is the classic source of friendly financial leverage.
-Berkshire Hathaway, Markel Corporation, and Fairfax Financial all benefit from float as they run growing profitable insurance businesses and invest a component of their float in profitable fixed income assets, and, to a lesser degree given regulatory capital constraints, equity securities.
+Insurance float is the classic source of friendly financial leverage. [[Berkshire Hathaway]], Markel Corporation, and Fairfax Financial all benefit from float as they run growing profitable insurance businesses and invest a component of their float in profitable fixed income assets, and, to a lesser degree given regulatory capital constraints, equity securities.
 Their success in accessing this friendly source of leverage has not gone unnoticed and many investment managers have sought (mostly unsuccessfully) to emulate the model.
 Running a profitable insurance business is harder than it looks, so this source of leverage is only available to those with the competence to run a profitable business in what is a commoditized industry.

 The business model of asset managers is highly leveraged to financial assets under management, provided by third parties.
 This external investor capital is affectionately known in the industry as OPM, i.e. Other People’s Money, and it is one of the friendliest sources of financial leverage there is.
 In a sense this is a type of royalty on the success/growth of others and is similar to franchisor economics.